getbf2142/getbf2142-gitbook/README.md

 We cover all the essential topics you need to know:

-* How to Download Battlefield 2142 for Free?
+* Where to Download Battlefield 2142 for Free?
-* How to Install Battlefield 2142 Base Game v1.01?
+* How to Install Battlefield 2142 Base Game?
 * How to Download and Install v1.50 Patch?
 * How to Download and Install v1.51 Patch?
 * How to Download and Install Project Remaster Mod?